Fellowship-of-the-Link/tftmap/project/Known issues.md

 ## Name and Email Boxes for Comments Not Properly Spaced

 The layout and spacing of the name and email boxes in the comment form is currently broken (squished together).
-Our developers say something about "CSS, box model, it's harder than you think,"" blah, blah, blah.
+Our developers say something about "CSS, box model, it's harder than you think," blah, blah, blah.
 It's on our to-do list to fix.
 If _you_ see what the CSS problem is (it's a little subtle), please let us know!